Start an Other Telecommunications Services Business in Dubai

 The global telecommunications sector is undergoing rapid transformation, and Dubai sits at the centre of that shift.
 With world-class infrastructure, a strategic geographic position connecting East and West, and a regulatory environment designed to attract international capital, the emirate offers an exceptional base for businesses operating across the full spectrum of telecoms activities.
 Whether you are planning to offer satellite communications, internet exchange services, or other specialised connectivity solutions, establishing your operations in Dubai has never been more accessible.

-This guide covers everything you need to know about launching an Other Telecommunications Services business under Activity Code 6190 at the Dubai South Business Hub Free Zone, including licence details, setup costs, compliance requirements, and the broader market opportunity.
+This guide covers everything you need to know about launching an Other Telecommunications Services business under Activity Code 6190 at the Dubai South Business Hub Free Zone, including license details, setup costs, compliance requirements, and the broader market opportunity.

 Understanding Activity Code 6190: Other Telecommunications Activities